emendelson/pdftoprinter/README.md

 # pdftoprinter
-AutoIt project for a PDF-to-printer application for Windows
+AutoIt project for a PDF-to-printer application for Windows.

+Also installable with `winget install pdftoprinter`.

 This application is described in detail here: